Riviera delle Palme (Marche): San Benedetto del Tronto

 San Benedetto del Tronto is the southernmost coastal municipality of Marche.
 It is one of the main tourist resorts of the Marche Coast.
-The city has an historic district (known as the "High Town") close to the sea.
+The city has an historic district (Upper Town) close to the sea.
 Adjacent to the High Town is the Marina, a fishing village originating in the eighteenth century.
 A famous landmark in the village is the hexagonal Torre dei Gualtieri dating from the fourteenth century.
 Equipped with a marina, with about 600 berths, a fishing port and a wholesale fish market, San Benedetto has always been closely linked to the sea and naval traditions.
 The town's Maritime Museums includes the Museum of the Maritime Civilisation of the Marche, the Museo delle Anfore, the Museo Ittico, and the Antiquarium Truentinum.
 The Pinacoteca del Mare – inaugurated in April 2009 – although located in the heart of the old prison, is also part of this cluster of museums dedicated to the sea.
 Along the southern pier of San Benedetto del Tronto is the Museum of Art on the Sea, an open-air museum that hosts 145 works of art, 135 sculptures and 10 large murals.